Linus4/csgoverview/README.md

   [path to demo]
 ```

+If you're using GTK, you can also double-click the executable and select a
+demo with the GUI.

 Looking for font file in the following directories: the one you supply with the
 `-fontpath` flag, `/usr/share/fonts/dejavu/DejaVuSans.ttf`,